29th Dec 2025

 Full recovery from blepharoplasty can take a few weeks.
 You will have some bruising and swelling, and your eyes may feel dry or irritated.
 Full details on what to do are provided well in advance of the operation.
 We are also on hand to answer any queries after the operation.

 A lateral brow lift or temporal lift can also help address hooded eyes and hooded brows by lifting the brow so the brow bone sits just below the brow, creating a more youthful eye.
 A temporal lift tightens the skin above and below the brows, lifting them into a more youthful position.
+These procedures can also contribute to a more alert appearance by enhancing the natural contour of the eyes.
 The results appear subtle and create a refreshed look, often lifting the outer corner of the hooded eye.

 A small incision is made in the hairline near the temple, and the underlying muscles are tightened.
 Recovery is quick, and you can be back to work in a day or two.